abpio/abp-commercial-docs/en/others/penetration-test-report.md

 **Explanation:**

-The `X-Powered-By` header is provided by ASP.NET Core and it will be removed from these URLs with the following issue https://github.com/abpframework/abp/issues/14216.
+The `X-Powered-By` header is automatically being added by IIS or IIS Express.
+If you are running your application on IIS or IIS Express, you can simply remove this header by adding the below code into your `web.config` file.
+As ABP Commercial and open-source application templates do not include `web.config` file, you need to do this in your web project.
+For further information, see the following issue https://github.com/abpframework/abp/issues/14216.

 ![X-Powered-By Header](../images/pen-test-xpoweredby-header.png)